What This Feels Like

 • Develop a contact management system: Take photos at events (with permission), immediately add detailed notes about where you met, their role, interests, and any distinguishing features.
 Include physical descriptions, conversation topics, and mutual connections.

-• Create recognition anchors: Notice and note distinctive features beyond faces - unique jewelry, glasses styles, typical clothing colors, distinctive mannerisms, or speech patterns.
+• Create systematic observation habits: Notice and mentally catalog non-facial identifiers - unique jewelry, glasses styles, typical clothing colors, distinctive mannerisms, or speech patterns.
 These become your reliable identification markers.

-• Partner with someone socially: Having a friend who can discretely remind you who people are or handle introductions can reduce social anxiety.
+• Partner with someone socially: Having a friend who can discretely remind you who people are or handle introductions can reduce recognition anxiety.
+This is a form of social scaffoldingSupport from others that helps you navigate challenging situations.
 Trade this support for something you're good at.

 When Should I Consider Medical Intervention